kapistelijaKrisu/a-stars-in-map/doc/TestDoc.md

 1. run ``` gradle test ```
 2. Test results will be in  /app/build/reports/tests/test/
 3. Test coverage will be in /app/build/reports/jacoco/test/html/
-4. Some setters and getters are made for testing only, They are commented in code.
+4. Some setters and getters are made for testing only, They have a comment in code.

 * Code quality
 1. Push commit